Medical Students: Prioritize Your Personal Statement When Applying to PM&R Residency Programs

 - Both allopathic and osteopathic residency programs use ERAS.
 The application service typically starts on July 1 of your fourth year.
 For a complete timeline, please check the ERAS website.

 - The opening date for your ERAS application to be sent to the programs of your choice is typically on September 15 (please check the ERAS website and timeline to verify this as the ERAS timeline sometimes changes year to year).

 Physical medicine and rehabilitation is an amazing and exciting field!
 The depth and breadth of our knowledge is one of our greatest strengths.
-Take advantage of every rotation to think “like a physiatrist” (i.e., don’t just think about their medical complaints but also the effect of those conditions on their function and how patients may be able to return to or maximize their functional levels).
+Take advantage of every rotation to think “like a physiatrist” (e.g., think about the effect of medical conditions on function and how patients may be able to return to or maximize their functional levels).
 Our field applies to every medical specialty and patient population and there are numerous opportunities to tailor your future practice to your interest.